dcamposliz/dataScience_stockMarket/README.md

 The process to yield this project includes:

 - Collecing data

 - Cleaning / formatting data

 - Fitting dependent and independent variables (data) into statistic models, using statistical tools with R

-		- T-test significance
+	- T test significance

 	- Confidence interval selection

 	- Backwards elimination of insignificant variables

-			- - when the p-value for the intercept is the largest (with respect to other variables' p-value), we stop dropping variables
+		- when the p-value for the intercept is the largest (with respect to other variables' p value), we stop dropping variables

 	- BIC Procedure

 		- when the AIC value for the intercept is the smallest (with respect to other variables' AIC value), we stop dropping variables

 --